will-molloy/auto-handbrake-encoding/README.md

 ## Use cases

-### Encoding Nvidia ShadowPlay recordings with a CFR preset
+### Encoding Nvidia ShadowPlay videos with a CFR preset

 #### Why?

-- Nvidia ShadowPlay records with a variable/peak frame rate (VFR), leading to audio sync issues
+- Nvidia ShadowPlay records video with a variable/peak frame rate (VFR), leading to audio sync issues
-- The recordings may also have a large file size
+- The videos may also have a larger than necessary file size

 #### How?

 1. Recursively scans directory for any `.mp4` files that haven't already been encoded
 2. Encodes `.mp4` files with a Constant Frame Rate (CFR) preset at 60 FPS
     - Encoded files are named with the suffix `  - CFR 60 FPS.mp4`
     - The preset doesn't change anything else, it keeps the original resolution etc.
-3. (optional) Deletes original recordings
+3. (optional) Deletes original videos
 4. (optional) Shuts computer down after encoding

 #### Usage:

 - Build:

 ```bash
 ./gradlew build
 ```

 - Configure main [App class](nvidia-shadowplay/src/main/java/com/wilmol/handbrake/nvidia/shadowplay/App.java)
     - Point to directory containing `.mp4` files
-  - Set flag if original recordings should be deleted
+    - Set flag if original videos should be deleted
     - Set flag if computer should shutdown after encoding

 - Run main [App class](nvidia-shadowplay/src/main/java/com/wilmol/handbrake/nvidia/shadowplay/App.java):

 ```bash
 ./gradlew :nvidia-shadowplay:app
 ```